by Freddy J. Nager, Founder of Atomic Tango + Certified Non-Celebrity…

 But don’t despair, oh fellow non-celebs — there’s still value in Twitter for the rest of us, and it entails just 3 elements.
 In typical marketer fashion, I started them all with the same letter.
-(Little things like that keep us liberal arts grads happy.)
+(Little things like that keep us writers grads happy.)

 The 3R’s Of Twitter…

-Yes, there are many uses of Twitter not covered below, but these fundamentals apply to most people and organizations just starting to tweet — or wondering whether they should tweet at all.
+Yes, you’ll find many uses of Twitter not covered below, but these fundamentals apply to most people and organizations just starting to tweet — or wondering whether they should tweet at all.

 In the beginning, don’t worry about responses to your individual tweets.
 Rather, treat the collection of all your tweets as a body of work, just like a collection of sentences makes up a novel.
 Your Twitter profile is a verbal snapshot of you, composed 140 characters at a time.
 So before you issue a single tweet, consider how you want people to perceive you if they check out your entire Twitter profile.
 Would they see you as an expert in your field, or someone who just makes random trivial observations with no relevance to other people (such as comments about the weather, check-ins of your current location, and anything about Klout)?
 Would they see you as someone special whom they’d want to hire or do business with, or just another boring clone who shares famous quotations and article after article without comments?